SHKim26/-Language-Modeling/README.md

 ![results_plot](./images/results_plot.png)
 Training was halted by early stopping at epoch 18 for the RNN and epoch 26 for the LSTM.

-The LSTM demonstrated more stable training performance, and **although both models showed similar training tendencies**  and final train loss performance, **the LSTM exhibited a much lower and more stable validation loss curve.**
+**Although both models showed similar training tendencies** and final train loss performance, **the LSTM exhibited a much lower and more stable validation loss curve.**

 ## Analysis of Temperature Effect on LSTM Text Generation

 ## Overview
-This report investigates the impact of varying the temperature parameter $T$ in the softmax function during text generation with an LSTM.
+This subsection investigates the impact of varying the temperature parameter $T$ in the softmax function during text generation with an LSTM.

 ### Methodology
 - **Model**: LSTM trained on the Shakespeare dataset.